 - An assessment of the extent to which policies in the Local Plan are being implemented and, if not, the reasons why; - The actions required to address any identified issues (the AMR itself will not revise or amend policies, but it will set out the steps the Council will take to address those issues, e.g. bring forward a review); and - Indicate whether any new Local Plan documents need to be prepared. - 4.17 The latest AMR covering the financial year 2016-2017 was published in March 2018.
-Further information can be found at: http://shropshire.gov.uk/planning-policy/annual-monitoring-report-(amr)/ Shropshire Council is currently preparing a new AMR covering the period 2017-18 and expects to publish this later in 2019.
+Further information can be found at: http://shropshire.gov.uk/planning-policy/annual-monitoring-report-(amr)/ Shropshire Council is currently preparing a new AMR and expects to publish this in early 2021.